-Chris said: “I’ve shown the kids just through my own actions, that you have to keep moving forward with a positive attitude and just got to put your best foot forward.
-It is possible to move forward, despite hardships in life, and even use those hardships as a source of blessing.”
+Chris said: “I've shown the kids just through my own actions, that you have to keep moving forward with a positive attitude and just got to put your best foot forward.
+It's possible to move forward, despite hardships in life, and even use those hardships as a source of blessing.”

 Inspired by Chris’s incredible journey, Fotolanthropy, a nonprofit dedicated to stories of hope, reached out, wanting to film a documentary.
-“7 Yards,” Chris’s life story, is released on Feb.
+“7 Yards,” Chris’s life story, was released on Feb.
 23 through Amazon Prime, Prime Video, and Apple TV.

 Today, Chris, a beloved husband and a doting father, thinks of his spinal cord injury as a blessing.

-“It’s led to inspiring other people, it’s led to meeting Emily, led to fostering, even adopting, this film coming out … my motivational speaking … I’m thankful that it’s happened because it’s made me a better person,” he said.
+“It’s led to inspiring other people, it’s led to meeting Emily, led to fostering, even adopting, this film coming out, my motivational speaking; I’m thankful that it’s happened because it’s made me a better person,” he said.

 “Hardships can be utilized in a way that can make life that much more meaningful.”